Starotitorov/react-tutorial-app/README.md

 # Social app

 This is an example project that shows useful approaches and techniques to write React+Redux applications.
-The application uses [JSONPlaceholder service](https://jsonplaceholder.typicode.com/) as fake REST API.
+The application uses [JSONPlaceholder service](https://jsonplaceholder.typicode.com/) as a fake REST API.

 ![Screenshot](./screenshots/screenshot.png)